Accounting

 Capitalize vs. Expense: What It Means and Why It Moves EBITDA, Net Income, and Cash Flow

-Understand the difference between capitalizing and expensing a cost, and why the choice changes EBITDA, EBIT, Net Income, and cash flow in a finance interview.
+What's the difference between capitalizing and expensing a cost?
+Learn exactly why it moves EBITDA, EBIT, and cash flow so differently.
+Practice now.

 How to Answer 'Capitalize or Expense?' in a Finance Interview (Step-by-Step)